-Peter Breuer, chairman of the board of trustees, is the first son of the founder, Hans Breuer, and his wife, Ilse Breuer, and was born on 30.10.1948 in Neu-Isenburg.
+Peter Breuer, chairman of the board of trustees, is the first son of the founder, Hans Breuer, and his wife, Ilse Breuer, and was born in 1948 in Neu-Isenburg.
 He is married and has one child.
 Peter Breuer is an independent businessman.

-Stefan Breuer was born on 12.07.1957 in Neu Isenburg, he is the second son of Hans and Ilse Breuer.
+Stefan Breuer was born in 1957 in Neu Isenburg, he is the second son of Hans and Ilse Breuer.
 He is married and has five children.
 Stefan Breuer currently lives and works in Switzerland, as an independent businessman.